-(1) Application.
+- (1) Application.
 When an amendment for a rezoning, special use permit, variance, preliminary plat review or permit includes any proposed development of a use and intensity that meets the definition of a DRI in the most recently published standards of the Three Rivers Regional Commission (TRRC), it shall be deemed to be a DRI.
-The documents for such rezoning, special use permit, variance, preliminary plat

-- review or permit shall include the information required for review of a DRI in accordance with the most recently published procedures of the TRRC. - (2) Procedures.
-The applicant shall provide all documentation and attend all meetings necessary to meet the most recently published standards and procedures for review of DRI applications required by TRRC. - (3) Recommendation from TRRC.
-No final action shall occur on such a rezoning, special use, variance, preliminary plat review or permit application until a recommendation is received from TRRC regarding the DRI.
+The documents for such rezoning, special permit, variance, preliminary plat review or permit shall include the information required for review of a DRI in accordance with the most recently published procedures of the TRRC. - (2) Procedures.
+The applicant shall provide all documentation and attend all meetings necessary to meet the most recently published standards and procedures for review of DRI applications required by TRRC.